weimingtom/wmt_linux011_study/README.md

 * Used Debian 3 is wihout X11, because X11 start failed; Debian 3 uses gcc 2.95.4 and linux 2.2.20
 * Building Linux 2.2 and 2.4 need Debian 3, Debian 5 couldn't build Linux 2.2 and 2.4
 * Linux 2.6 can be built under Debian 5 and above
-* Linux 2.2.13 kernel bzImage can be started successfully by doxbox-x + loadlin (not need dd, need set cpu type Pentium Pro or above)
+* Linux 2.2.13 kernel bzImage can be started successfully by dosbox-x + loadlin (not need dd, need set cpu type Pentium Pro or above)
 * (Linux 2.2.13 kernel bzImage can be started) also by bochs (not need dd) and old version qemu 0.12.5 (need dd)
 busybox dd if=bzImage-2.2.13.img of=a.img bs=1K count=1440 conv=notrunc
 * Linux 2.4.17 kernel bzImage couldn't be started with any emulators